Ternium S.A. research snapshot

 investment Certainty

 Medium.
-Ternium has scale, a net cash position at year-end 2025, and improving Q1 2026 operating momentum, but earnings remain sensitive to commodity prices, regional economies, trade rules, capital intensity, and minority interests.
+Ternium has scale, near net cash at the end of Q1 2026, improving operating momentum, and an attractive forward multiple, but earnings remain sensitive to commodity prices, regional economies, trade rules, capital intensity, minority interests, and the fact that the stock has already re-rated by roughly half over the past year.

 Quick verdict table